The Debutante

 Issy paled.

 Chad smirked, and in the opposite corner, Steph Sutton narrowed her eyes in satisfaction.
-That’ll show her, she thought.
 This wasn’t over yet.

 She was so full of her own thoughts that it took her a few moments to register things were different.
 She couldn’t hear anything for one.
 Usually, before she’d even opened the porch door, she’d hear the cartoons on the TV in the background, and her sisters, Jasmine and Ella would either be embroiled in a squabble or playing together boisterously.
 Their mother, Susan, would be busy preparing dinner, yelling at the girls periodically to either stop fighting or keep the noise down so she could hear herself think.
-The moment Issy walked through the door, she’d be told to either help keep the girls in line, or (and she wasn’t sure which was worse), get roped in to chopping up vegetables or passing over some pot or other.
-Then, after dinner, the TV would go off until they’d finished their homework – without doubt the worst part of the school-night routine that their mother was most adamant about.
+The moment Issy walked through the door, she’d be told to either help keep the girls in line, or (and she wasn’t sure which was worse), get roped in to chopping up vegetables or setting the table.
+Then, after dinner, the TV would go off until they’d finished their homework – without doubt the worst part of the school-night routine that their mother was most adamant about maintaining.

 After that, the night was theirs.
 If she and her siblings weren’t quarrelling, Issy would usually spend it watching TV or lying in her room texting Mila, or, especially on weekends, heading out to catch up with her friends.